| Interstate 405 and SR 522 ramp |

 Seismic Retrofit Investment

-Since its seismic retrofit program began back in 1991, WSDOT has invested nearly $100 million to strengthen bridges to withstand earthquakes.
-This includes a portion of the 2005 Transportation Partnership Account (TPA) funding package that dedicated $87 million to retrofit bridges in Central Puget Sound.
-The TPA funded work began in 2007 and will be complete by 2015.
+Since its seismic retrofit program began back in 1991, WSDOT has invested nearly $194 million to strengthen bridges to withstand earthquakes.
+This includes a portion of the 2005 Transportation Partnership Account (TPA) funding package that dedicated funds to retrofit bridges in Central Puget Sound.
+The TPA funded seismic work began in 2007 and was completed by 2015.

 WSDOT has collaborated with federal, state and local agencies to determine how the remaining seismic retrofits should be prioritized.
-The conclusion was to focus on the bridges on Interstate 5 from Joint Base Lewis McChord near Lakewood to the I-5 in Seattle.
-Retrofitting these bridges along Interstate 5 will provide a systematic plan that will begin to provide an earthquake resilient route that could be used to speed a recovery following a major seismic event.
+The conclusion was to focus on the bridges on Interstate 5 from Joint Base Lewis McChord near Lakewood to I-405 near South center.
+These retrofitted bridges on Interstate 5 will provide an earthquake resilient route that could be used to speed a recovery following a major seismic event.

 Bridge engineers will perform a seismic analysis of each bridge to determine the exact scope of the retrofit.
 The analysis looks at all the bridge elements above the foundations and compares the capacity of those elements to the forces applied by an earthquake (the demand placed on the structure).
 Generally, if the capacity to demand ratio is less than 1.0, then the bridge element is retrofitted.